fastfetch-cli/fastfetch/README.md

 1. Navigate through your files until you get to `/.config/fastfetch`, it is under your User folder.
    Example: `(/Users/deib/.config/fastfetch)`.

-3. Once you are there, I suggest using you desired IDE for editing this file.
+3. Once you are there, I suggest using your desired IDE for editing this file.
 I used Vscode and worked just fine.

 4. Find `config.json` and edit it.